LeeHDsniper/AutoSqli/README.md

 * * [Download AutoSqli application](https://github.com/LeeHDsniper/AutoSqli)

-2. ####Extract sqlmap file to the document where your python is.
+2. ####Extract sqlmap file to the document where your python is

 3. ####Run sqlmapapi.py as server

 * * If you use Linux,maybe these command is useful:
 <br>`cd /usr/lib/python2.7/sqlmap-master`
 <br>`sudo python ./sqlmapapi.py -s`

-* * If you use Windows,you need run command prompt with administrator privilege and use `cd` get in document where sqlmap-master is.
+* * If you use Windows,you need run command prompt with administrator privilege and use `cd` get in document where sqlmap-master is
 <br>Type:`python sqlmapapi.py -s`

 4. ####Run AutoSqli,py
-You can use `sudo python AutoSqli.py`(Linux) or `python AutoSqli.py`(Windows).
+You can use `sudo python AutoSqli.py`(Linux) or `python AutoSqli.py`(Windows)

 5. ####Open your browser and visit 127.0.0.1